Scattering for the Equivariant U(1) Problem: 2+1 Equivariant Einstein-Wave Map System

 To put our results into context let first us review the results for the 2+1 equivariant Einstein-wave map system and the the literature on critical wave maps shall be discussed later.
 For the initial data described in the previous section, we have the following global existence result from \cite{AGS_15}, which also holds without the smallness restriction of the initial data in view of a non-concentration of energy argument \cite{diss}. \begin{theorem}[Global regularity of equivariant Einstein-wave maps] Let $E_0 < \eps^2$ for $\eps $ sufficiently small and let $(M, g, u)$ be the maximal Cauchy development of an asymptotically flat, compactly supported, regular Cauchy data set for the $2+1$ equivariant Einstein-wave map problem \eqref{eewm} with target $(N, h)$ satisfying

+Then $(M, g, u)$ is regular and causally geodesically complete. \end{theorem} As a part of this result, we established that the energy controls the metric components of the $2+1$ dimensional spacetime (see for example Corollary 5.10 and Corollary 5.11 in \cite{AGS_15}):

-Then $(M, g, u)$ is regular and causally geodesically complete. \end{theorem} The results in \cite{diss_13, AGS_15, BN_17} and the current work are part of the larger program to understand the global behaviour of the $3+1$ Einstein equations with one translational $U(1)$ symmetry.
+The results in \cite{diss_13, AGS_15, BN_17} and the current work are part of the larger program to understand the global behaviour of the $3+1$ Einstein equations with one translational $U(1)$ symmetry.
 In global existence proof of \cite{AGS_15}, it was proved that, in future development of the initial data of the 2+1 equivariant Einstein-wave map system, the trapped surfaces cannot form.
 In particular, it was proved that

 \begin{theorem} [No trapped surfaces; Theorem 3.1 in \cite{AGS_15}] Suppose $(M, g, U)$ is the regular, globally hyperbolic maximal development of the 2+1 equivariant Einstein-wave map system, define $\mathcal{Q} \fdg = M \setminus U(1)$ and